Jolsty/twitterbot/README.md

 for example, the DOM which can be easily modified by JavaScript code (see Figure 9 for an example).

+![DOM manipulation using jQuery.
+When the button is clicked by the user,
+\$(this) takes it and appends another div to it so that it can expand.](images/htmlAPI.png)

 ### CSS [@css]

 The presentation of the documents is styled by using CSS files embedded